The following steps will help you get started:

-Be sure to check the current State Department travel advisory for South Africa for up-to-date local conditions.
+Be sure to check the current State Department travel guides and advisories for South Africa for up-to-date local conditions.

 The Foreign Corrupt Practices Act (FCPA) is an important anti-corruption tool designed to discourage corrupt business practices in favor of free and fair markets.
 The FCPA prohibits promising, offering, giving or authorizing giving anything of value to a foreign government official where the purpose is to obtain or retain business.
 These prohibitions apply to U.S. persons, both individuals and companies, and companies that are listed on U.S. exchanges.
 The statute also requires companies publicly traded in the U.S. to keep accurate books and records and implement appropriate internal controls.

-- Doing Business in South Africa: 2010 Country Commercial Guide for U.S. Companies – U.S. Commercial Service (PDF, 1.3 Mb)
+- Doing Business in South Africa: Country Commercial Guide for U.S. Companies

 Go here to contact the Commercial Specialists who will help you do business in South Africa with your U.S. products and services.